tripack45/tripack45.github.io/source/about/index.md

 It emphasizes the importance of converstaions.
 One must have conversation first with himself, then with a friend, and bring that conversation to the society.
 This place, I hope, would become a place where I will be able to have a conversation.
 I always KNOW that words have power.
 It resonates with human minds and ignites passion, anger, curiosity, hatred, love, compassion...
 In this particular era, I feel a conversation encompasses special power.

 For a very long time I have tried to write something.
 I am no good writer, to be honest.
 I lead a simple and somewhat tedious life so I don't have much to blog about.
-But I will try to keep updating this blog around 1 post per week.
+But I will try to keep updating this blog around 1 post per ~~week~~ month.
 I hope I can keep you all entertained.
 Posts will be written in English.
 Some posts are written in Chinese, which is my native tongue, mainly because they are about specific people/events around me.

+The logo of the site, months after the creation of it, has been chosen.
+It's part of the typing judgment stating the type of a particular term.
+The main reason to choose it because it's cool and not many people has used it (the symbole lambda has abused for a long time).
+The original idea is to have only the entailment symbol, which looks tedious.
+Then I would want to have a capital Gammal, which feels verbose.
+I finally decided on the dot, which signifies empty context.
+Whenever you have a term that has a type under an empty context, you have a complete type-safe program.

 Thanks for reading this.